uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 /home1 is a high-performance parallel file system, so you can run IO-intensive jobs directly from it.
 However, the quota for each user on /home1 is 100 GB and 2 million files.
 To easily switch to your home directory, enter the command `cd` from the directory you're in.

-We keep 14 days of snapshots for /home1.
-You can think of these snapshots as semi-backups, meaning that if you accidentally deleted some data we would be able to recover it within 14 days.
+We keep three weeks of snapshots for /home1.
+You can think of these snapshots as semi-backups, meaning that if you accidentally deleted some data we would be able to recover it within three weeks.
 If the file was created and deleted within a one-day period, then the snapshot cannot recover it.
 You should always keep extra backups of your important data and other files because of this.

 ##### Project directory